morta-technology/community/README.md

 # community
-A collaborative repository for code snippets and automations
+A collaborative repository for code snippets and automations on Morta